-RegenMed conducts therapies using mesenchymal stem cells (WJ MSC) since 2015.
-Since the beginning of our activity, we have performed several hundred procedures on almost 100 patients.
+RegenMed conducts therapies using mesenchymal stem cells (WJ MSC) as part of the Advanced Therapy Medicinal Product since 2015.
+Since the beginning of our activity, we have performed several hundred procedures on more than 150 patients.

 Treatment of patients with neurological diseases is a huge challenge for today's medicine.
 The main problem in the treatment of neurological disorders is the lack of causal treatment, so the only solution is to treat the symptoms that occur in a particular disease unit.
 Because many neurological diseases take on a chronically progressive form, another goal of therapy is to stop their progressive course.
 In this case, merely stopping the progression of the disease proves to be the goal of treatment.
 Stem cells have been the focus of interest in the medical field for many years among those seeking to find new and effective treatments for neurological diseases.
 The use of parental mesenchymal cells is an important example for fulfilling the hopes which both patients and physicians put in stem cells.